 Consistent Pressure: The spring mechanism delivers the same amount of force with every use, taking the guesswork out of how hard to press.

-Affordable Excellence: This is an affordable coffee tamper on Amazon that delivers performance comparable to much more expensive tools.
+Affordable Excellence: This coffee tamper on Amazon delivers performance comparable to much more expensive tools.
 It provides a high return on investment for improving your espresso.

 Coffee Distributor